HewlettPackard/Aruba-FlaskwithNetworking/README.md

 - SNMP, Syslog and DHCP tracker
 - And more...

-Supported Operating System is Ubuntu 18.x or 19.x
+Supported Operating System is Ubuntu LTS 18.x, 19.x or 20.x

 Installation instructions:
 Have a default Ubuntu installation, 4 GB RAM, 2 CPU